Buldir Island: World War II

 On March 3, 1944, Corporal Carl E. Houston walked away from the weather station and did not return.
 Search efforts at the time were unable to locate him.
 His fate remained unknown for decades.
 In 1988, wildlife biologists on Buldir found a skeleton still wearing Army boots with an M1 rifle by its side.
-Subsequent investigation by the Army Central Identification Laboratory verified that the remains were that of the missing soldier, but his cause of death remains undetermined.
+Subsequent investigation by the Army Central Identification Laboratory verified that the remains were those of the missing soldier, but his cause of death remains undetermined.
 He was the only World War II fatality on the island.

 On February 2, 1945, 1st Lt.
 Arthur W. Kidder, Jr., a member of the 54th fighter squadron based on Attu, was test-flying a P-38 Lightning when his radio antenna broke.
 With low clouds in the area, he was unable to find Attu without a vector from the control tower.
 After a four-hour search, he spotted Buldir as he was running low on fuel and executed a wheels-up forced landing.
 Kidder was able to walk away from the crash with only minor injuries.
 Weather station personnel radioed news of his arrival, and he was picked up by a U.S. Navy vessel two days later.
 Kidder's wrecked plane was subsequently used for target practice by other American aircraft.
 In August 1994, the Aerospace Heritage Foundation of Utah, with assistance from the U.S. Air Force, recovered the wrecked P-38 from Buldir.
 It was restored, and is now on display at the Hill Aerospace Museum at Hill Air Force Base in Roy, Utah.

-Post-war
+Postwar era

 In October 1956, the tanker Dulcinea, carrying 285000 USgal of aviation fuel to the Northwest Airlines base on Shemya, went aground on Buldir.
 The vessel foundered and was lost.

 The U.S. Fish and Wildlife Service has maintained seasonal biological monitoring teams on Buldir since 1988.
 Their primary focus is on nesting seabirds.
-The data they produce is an input to assessments of the regional ecosystem, which are used in fishery management.
+The data they produce are an input to assessments of the regional ecosystem, which are used in fishery management.
+The island was the subject of a 1982 documentary titled Chain of Life: The Aleutian Islands, which was produced in conjunction with the U.S. Fish and Wildlife Service.